karthicknethaji/Getting-and-Cleaning-Data/README.md

 6) Read activity labels file and substitute numeric values with descriptions
 7) Merge all data togethet to form Mstr_Data dataset
 8) Creates Tidy data set with average of each variable for each activity and each subject
+9) Renames the column variables in Tiday dataset to provide descriptive names
-9) Generates tidy dataset into a csv file
+10) Generates tidy dataset into a csv file